 On the other side of the transaction, the vendor side, are point-of-sale (POS) payment terminals that double as credit card readers.
 These POS systems communicate with the customer’s NFC devices much as they would with a chip-enabled credit or debit card.
 Both the payment device and the payment terminal send encrypted messages, which makes it nearly impossible for hackers to intercept financial data.

 Users cannot send payments from their NFC device without granting authorization in the form of a fingerprint, facial identification, or a passcode.
-Thus, NFC mobile payments transmit all of the same payment information that a credit card transmits, but do so with multiple layers of security.
+Thus, NFC mobile payments work by sending encrypted transmit all of the same payment information that a credit card transmits, but do so with multiple layers of security.

-NFC mobile payments bring three distinct advantages to customers and businesses.
+NFC mobile payments work by sending encrypted bring three distinct advantages to customers and businesses.

 - Convenience.
-NFC mobile payments allow customers to leave their wallets at home.
+NFC mobile payments work by sending encrypted allow customers to leave their wallets at home.
 They can simply tap their mobile device at a point-of-sale payment terminal.
 This turns smartphones, smartwatches, and tablets into all-in-one payment devices that customers can use either over the internet or in a brick-and-mortar store.

 - Immediate processing.
 Despite the multiple encrypted transmissions bouncing between NFC devices and payment terminals, the entire NFC mobile payment process happens nearly instantaneously.
 The only thing a customer must do is unlock their device using a fingerprint, facial scan, or passcode.

 - Security.
-NFC mobile payments use end-to-end encryption.
+NFC mobile payments work by sending encrypted use end-to-end encryption.
 They also require users to unlock their devices and grant permission before initiating payments.
 This adds layers of security to the payment process and staves off the kind of financial fraud that can happen with magnetic stripe transactions.

 NFC technology adds convenience and security to the payments process, but it does come with some downsides.